 When my daughter was little it was a simple enough thing to teach her not to hold my strong hand.
 I’m right-handed which meant I actively taught her to walk on my left-hand side and not to grab for my strong hand if something scary happened.

 She knew not to crowd my gun side, crush it against my body, or otherwise hinder my ability to protect us both.

 If you’re thinking you’re just going to frighten your kids by having such a frank discussion with them, well, all kids are different.
-It is up to you to figure out how much information and responsibility your kids can handle, when.
+It is up to you to figure out how much information and responsibility your kids can handle.

-However, I will say it is far wiser to begin approaching these topics at a young age than it is to keep them in a protective, naïve bubble because you “don’t want to upset them.”
-Would you rather an attacker upset them for you?
-Don’t you think it is smarter to take this on in stages as they mature?
+However, it is far wiser to begin approaching these topics at a young age than it is to keep them in a protective, naïve, bubble because you don’t want to upset them.
+Take this on in stages, as they mature.

-If your child is holding your hand (hopefully, your support-side hand), neither of you will be served well by allowing them to flop or hang from your hand.
+If your child is holding your hand (hopefully, your support-side hand), neither of you will be served well by allowing them to hang from your hand.

 This is a situational issue and one you should plan for in advance using the usual mental formula: if A then B, if X then Y. Plan ahead and practice with appropriately weighted dolls.

-Remember, you don’t want to slam an infant’s head into the ground or put them at risk of being trampled.
-A very young baby you’re most likely going to want to keep against your body.
-Instances where it’ll be a good idea to put a baby on the ground are going to be few and far between.
+Remember, you don’t want to drop an infant’s head on the ground or put them at risk of being trampled.
+Instances where it’ll be a good idea to put them on the ground are going to be rare.

 It is your job to stop the threat as quickly as possible.
 This is where your usual defensive handgun training comes in.
 The faster you stop the threat, the quicker your kids will be safe.

 Shoot until the threat stops.
 Sounds easy, right?